 Because CSUSB is an impacted campus, we are limited in the total number of transfer students we are able to enroll in any given term.
-Additional requirements for admissions to any campus major, including the four currently impacted majors, may be in place at the time of your application.
+Additional requirements for admissions to any campus major, including the five currently impacted majors, may be in place at the time of your application.

 *Regional accreditation includes:

 - Middle States Association of Schools and Colleges

 - North Central Association of Schools and Colleges

 - New England Association of Schools and Colleges

 Upper division transfer students